 - Select the

 <Extract_Dir>as the Project location.
 Leave the Project name as

 project_1, and leave the Create project subdirectory option checked.
 Click Next.

-- Select RTL Project and ensure the Do not specify sources checkbox is unchecked, then click Next.
+- Select RTL Project and ensure the Do not specify sources at this time checkbox is unchecked, then click Next.

-Note that these constraint files are full design constraints, scoped to the top level design.
-If you would like to perform your own floorplanning, only select the top_io xdc, omitting the pblocks xdc.
+Note: These constraint files are full design constraints, scoped to the top level design.
+If you would like to perform your own floorplanning, only select the top_io_<board>.xdc, omitting the pblocks_<board>.xdc.
 Stop the flow after synthesis to create your own floorplan.

-project creation.
-The Sources window shows a standard hierarchical view of the
+complete project creation.
+The Sources window shows a standard hierarchical view of